eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Other topics that will be developed include:

-- the Digital Credential API,
+- the Digital Credentials API,
 - Zero Knowledge Proofs (ZKP),
 - transaction logs maintained by the Wallet Unit,
 - scenarios involving a natural person representing another natural person,